-If they’re thinking about their romance, this will show through in their poses.
+If they’re thinking about their romance, this will show through in their mood and poses.

-I like to separate my poses into categories and make sure I have 2 or 3 for each in mind.
+I like to separate my poses into categories and make sure I have two or three for each in mind.

 I start by giving the couple suggestions from these few basic pose ideas.
 Then I let the couple interpret for themselves what the pose should look like.

 This applies to any kind of couple photography, from an engagement shoot to a casual photo session.